The Heaven of Your Natural Afterlife: a More Revealing Look*

 I believe that not only is the NEE heaven plausible but it is fulfilling.
 Here, I have tried to show the latter by more thoroughly examining with you its defining and desirable attributes.

 Yet, whether it is fulfilling to you likely hinges on one question.
 Are you willing to accept that heaven may be a timeless state rather than a place in time?
 If you are, than you have smelled the fragrance of that expensive perfume and know that the bottle is indeed full.

 - * - This article was the second written on the natural afterlife and has been updated only slightly, mostly to reflect some revised terminology.
 For an article that provides a more comprehensive, in-depth, and scholarly discourse on the natural afterlife, including a near proof of its existence, see The Theory of a Natural Afterlife: A Newfound, Real Possibility for What Awaits Us at Death.
 It can be accessed as originally published at http://jcer.com/index.php/jcj/article/view/618/632 (no sign-in required), or a version with minor revisions can be accessed at www.academia.edu by clicking on its title.
 A more recent, yet unpublished article on the natural afterlife, The Theory of a Natural After-life Consciousness: The Psychological Basis for a Natural Afterlife, generalizes the theory of a natural afterlife, giving it a strong psychological basis.
-In proving a natural after-life consciousness, the paper proves the existence of the natural afterlife.
-A preprint copy of the paper can be accessed at www.academia.edu by clicking on its title.
+In “proving” (based on empirical truths) a natural after-life consciousness, the article proves the existence of the natural afterlife.
+A preprint copy of the article can be accessed at www.academia.edu by clicking on its title.